Uninterrupted Access 24x7, 10% OFF On WhatsApp

 How to Avoid:

-• Use real-life projects to demonstrate how you applied your skills in practical situations.
+• Show real-life projects in which you used your skills in practice.

 Mistake: